fobnail/docs/docs/rims.md

 field which is a GUID that must be equal to `ReferenceManifestGuid` in `TCG_Sp800-155-PlatformId_Event` from TPM Event Log of the system.

+> The EDK2, reference implementation of UEFI specification, does not implement
+> the `TCG_Sp800-155-PlatformId_Event` creation, only parsing the information
+> if it exists.
+Additionally this structure has already been deprecated in TCG
+> PC Client Platform Firmware Profile Specification for TPM 2.0.
+Additionally
+> the `ReferenceManifestGuid` should meet the requirements of RFC 4122 (URN
+> UUID).
+The PC Client Platform Firmware Profile Specification for TPM 2.0 also
+> indicates there was no use of the structure, which means it is highly
+> probable that these structures will nto be present i nevent logs of modern
+> machines.

 ![RIMs](/images/rim_relationship.png)

 SWID is followed by the